sortable/ads/README.md

 ### Example Integrations

-The [examples](/examples) directory contains some example integrations using the Ad Manager
+The [examples](/examples) directory contains some example integrations using the Ad Manager.

 ## Sortable Container API

 The [src/deployads.ts](/src/deployads.ts) documents the Sortable container API.
-Although its recommended to use this API in combination with the ad manager, its provided for reference.
+Although it's recommended to use this API in combination with the ad manager, it's provided for reference.